AhmedMItman/Els_Stack/README.md

 5. Run "vagrant provision" when modify any thing in any file like: add machin in "myhosts" file and Run "ansible-playbook -i myhosts ELKPlayBook.yaml"

+**How to Run**
+1. in Browser Url you can Enter Machine IP:5601 to Run Kibana